Methane Emissions: U.S. and International Mitigation Efforts

 Past administrations have issued regulations and adopted policies aimed at addressing methane emissions across various sectors.
 This section highlights some of these executive branch activities but does not provide a comprehensive list of all actions taken.

-The Biden Administration took a number of actions to address methane emissions, many of which are described in the U.S. Methane Emissions Reduction Action Plan and subsequent updates.68 Following are examples of key actions.
+The Biden Administration took a number of actions to address methane emissions, many of which are described in the U.S. Methane Emissions Reduction Action Plan and subsequent updates.79 Whether the Trump Administration will continue any of these efforts is to be determined.

-These rules address underreporting of methane emissions from petroleum and natural gas systems and facilitate the use of satellite data to identify super-emitters and quantify large emissions events.
-The rules also require direct monitoring of key emissions sources, and updated the methods for calculation.72 The rules respond to a directive in the IRA for the measurement of methane emissions to rely on empirical data.
-In 2024, EPA released a request for information on use of advanced technologies for quantification of methane in the GHGRP.73
+Also in 2024, EPA issued a final rule to strengthen emissions standards for new and existing oil and gas facilities.
+This rule updates emissions limits, requires certain leak detection and repair protocols and control technologies, and expands the scope of the rule to additional sources.81 In addition, also in 2024, EPA issued a final rule to strengthen and expand the methane emissions reporting requirements under the GHGRP to ensure more complete and accurate data collection.82 These rules address underreporting of methane emissions from petroleum and natural gas systems and facilitate the use of satellite data to identify super-emitters and quantify large emissions events.
+The rules also require direct monitoring of key emissions sources, and updated the methods for calculation.83 The rules respond to a directive in the IRA for the measurement of methane emissions to rely on empirical data.
+In 2024, EPA released a request for information on use of advanced technologies for quantification of methane in the GHGRP.84 In 2025, EPA announced "reconsideration of mandatory Greenhouse Gas Reporting Program" as part of a broader deregulatory effort.85

 The U.S. Department of Agriculture (USDA) has also taken a number of actions to mitigate methane emissions from agriculture, including through grants programs, incentivizing farmers to use land management practices that reduce GHG emissions (e.g., cover crops and rotational grazing), and technical assistance for farmers.
-Additionally, USDA invests in research, for example, to address methane from livestock—including funding to accelerate the development of feed additives.76
+Additionally, USDA invests in research, for example, to address methane from livestock—including funding to accelerate the development of feed additives.88

 International Initiatives

-economy as part of multilateral and bilateral climate efforts.79 For example, in 2023, the United States convened a summit on non-CO2 GHGs, together with China and the United Arab Emirates, and issued a call to action for other countries to include non-CO2 GHGs in nationally determined contributions (NDCs) under the PA.80
+In addition to its participation in the GMP and other multilateral efforts focused on methane, the Biden Administration advocated for accelerated action on non-CO2 GHGs (e.g., methane, hydrofluorocarbons) more broadly as well as addressing emissions across all sectors in the economy as part of multilateral and bilateral climate efforts.89 For example, in 2023, the United States convened a summit on non-CO2 GHGs, together with China and the United Arab Emirates, and issued a call to action for other countries to include non-CO2 GHGs in nationally determined contributions (NDCs) under the PA.90

-In addition to cofounding the GMP, the United States has led other efforts, such as the Methane Finance Sprint.
+In addition to co-founding the GMP, the United States has led other efforts, such as the Methane Finance Sprint.
 President Biden launched the Methane Finance Sprint in 2023 and invited other governments, along with the private sector and financial institutions, to contribute to the effort.
-In response, and concurrent with the 28th session of the Conference of the Parties to the UNFCCC (COP28), world leaders announced over $1 billion in new grant funding for projects designed to reduce methane emissions, with a focus on low- and middle-income countries.81 The Methane Finance Sprint funded the relaunch of the World Bank Global Flaring and Methane Reduction Partnership, $200 million for the launch of the Enteric Fermentation Accelerator, and additional support for the CCAC, the IMEO, and other methane-related programs.
+In response, and concurrent with the 28th session of the Conference of the Parties to the UNFCCC (COP28), world leaders announced over $1 billion in new grant funding for projects designed to reduce methane emissions, with a focus on low- and middle-income countries.91 The Methane Finance Sprint funded the relaunch of the World Bank Global Flaring and Methane Reduction Partnership, $200 million for the launch of the Enteric Fermentation Accelerator, and additional support for the CCAC, the IMEO, and other methane-related programs.

 International Methane Mitigation Activities